IEEE-PSH/hackpsh-web/README.md

 ### Cloning the Repository
 1. In VS Code, navigate to `View > Command Palette` or `Ctrl + Shift + P` and enter `Clone`.
 2. Enter in the url: `https://github.com/IEEE-PSH/hackathon-web.git`.
-3. Select a folder to save the repository on your machine.
+3. Select a folder on your machine to save the repository.

-### Installing Default Dependencies
+### Installing Dependencies
 Run the following command to install all dependencies required by the project:
 ```
 pnpm install